kylburns89/sn-togetherai/README.md

 1. Import from source control in Studio.
 2. Open Together.ai app in Studio and select the system property.
 3. Put in your Together AI API key and save it.
-4. Open the example subflow and test it.
+4. Open the subflow and click test.
+5. Enter a model and prompt.
+Note: The list of models can be found at [https://api.together.xyz/models](https://api.together.xyz/models) and you will need to enter the full model string including author and model name.
+6. Have fun 😁!